-meet pastor alliyah greaverPastor Alliyah was installed at St. John as our pastor on September 12, 2021.
+meet pastor alliyah BlakeleyPastor Alliyah was installed at St. John as our pastor on September 12, 2021.
 She can be reached at the church office by phone or by email.
 Below is more information about our pastor.

+Pastor Alliyah married Randy Blakeley on May 18, 2024 at a service at St. John.
 Pastor Alliyah was ordained August 15, 2021 at her home congregation Christ the King Lutheran Church in Yankton, South Dakota.
 She served her internship year at St. John Lutheran of Boerne, Texas under the guidance of Pastor Eric Waters, with Associate Pastor Mariola Bergquist.
 She is the oldest daughter of Pastor Dani Jo Bierwagen and Pastor William Greaver.
 Her sister is Talitha Greaver.
-Pastor Alliyah is getting married on May 18th to Randy Blakeley.
 She received two MDiv degrees, from the North American Lutheran Seminary and Trinity School for Ministry.
 Pastor Alliyah also did pastoral studies at Luther Seminary and the Institute of Lutheran Theology.
 Her undergraduate degree is from Drake University, Des Moines, IA with a double major in Religion and Socio-Legal Studies.
 Before coming to St. John, Pastor Alliyah worked in Christian Education settings and at Ingham-Okoboji Lutheran Bible Camp.
 She loves the Lord and is happy to be part of St. John and the Greenville community.
-She is a member of the Greater Greenville Ministerial Association.
+She is a member of the Greater Greenville Ministerial Association and the Southwest Ohio Mission District Executive Committee.
 If you would like to learn more about the church, Pastor Alliyah would be happy to get connected and meet with you. |

 Pastoral Emergencies or Pastoral Needs

 If you would like to visit with Pastor, please contact the church office to schedule a time to visit.
 If you have a more immediate pastoral need or a pastoral emergency please do not hesitate to contact the church office or call Pastor's cell number.
-Pastor Alliyah can also be reached at her email: RevAlliyah@gmail.com. |
+Pastor Alliyah can also be reached at her email: [email protected]. |

-Pastor’s Thoughts… (from April Newsletter)
+Pastor’s Thoughts… (from the May Newsletter)

-Dear Brothers and Sisters in Christ,
+Brothers and Sisters in Christ,

-+ Pastor Alliyah
+Pastor Alliyah

-Dear Brothers and Sisters in Christ,
+Brothers and Sisters in Christ,

-+ Pastor Alliyah
+Pastor Alliyah

 Pastor Alliyah Greaver's Installation Service, September 12, 2021.